stevestreza/DevCenter.me/README.md

 - `url`: the URL to redirect to.
 Required.
 - `sortKey`: a key to sort on for display in the directory.
 If not present, the `name` will be used.
 Optional.

-**Please use hard tabs, not spaces, when adding entries to the JSON file.**
+**Please use hard tabs, not spaces, when adding entries to the JSON file, just to keep things consistent.**

+Once your site has been added, there is a test script, `test-sites.js`, which you can run to validate that your shortcuts or URL are not duplicates.
+This script will be run on all pull requests, and sites which fail this test will either be modified or rejected before being included in the directory.
+This script requires node.js v0.8.25 due to an [OpenSSL bug](https://github.com/joyent/node/issues/4771).

 Installing
 =

 To run, clone the repository, run `npm install`, and then run `node app`.
 You can also show a dynamic hostname by setting the `HOSTNAME` environment variable.

+DevCenter.me requires node.js v0.8.16 or higher.
+The `test-sites.js` script requires node.js v0.8.25.

 License
 =